cric96/experiment-2020-jsan-collective-autonomy/REPORT.md

 - the "danger" sensing is very simplistic: "mobile nodes" check if the "danger" molecule is set to true;
-- the "rescue" action is also simplistic, it is instantaneous, and it changes *the* *danger* molecule to false ;
+- the "rescue" action is also simplistic, it is instantaneous, and it changes *the* *danger* molecule to false;
 - station program evaluation rate is the same as mobile node: here I imagine a program evaluation frequency lesser than others nodes;
 - the collar evaluates an aggregate program for "broadcast" the danger status;
 - the danger changing rate is surrealistic.
 - animals move like mobile nodes, namely simulating a flocking behavior.